dmorris0/python_intro/Chapter_12_Virtual_Environments.md

 Python leaves much of its functionality to libraries.
 Python code will import a library, or component of a library, and then can use it within the following lines of code.
 Now most of these libraries do not come with the base Python install, but are part of packages that need to be installed before use.
 Installing packages is simple, and to it is easy to obtain enormous functionality with just a few commands.

-While this availability of a vast number of packages is the power of Python, it also creates compatibility problems.
+However, the vast number of packages in Python creates compatibility problems.
 Packages have many versions, and many versions of many packages are not compatible with each other.
 To some extent, version compatibility can be handled by the installer, but package incompatibility means there are certain packages that cannot be installed at the same time.

 The consequence of this incompatibility dilemma is that it is best that you do **not** install Python packages directly in the base Python environment.
 Instead, create multiple separate virtual environments, and install the packages you need within each virtual environment.
 It is easy to create virtual environments and to switch between them.
 Instructions are given below.